SNL Does Skit About Sacramento Kings

 SACRAMENTO (CBS13) — Saturday Night Live playfully mocked the Sacramento Kings Saturday night after their game against the Nets, giving them a ribbing for their poor performance.

 “Why can’t Sacramento get anything going tonight?” one of the hosts asks the comedy panel.
-“Well, in my opinion, the biggest thing for me is that the Kings don’t have any NBA players whereas the Nets do,” responds Kenan Thompson.READ MORE: Stolen Car Chase Ends In Fatal Crash In Manteca
+“Well, in my opinion, the biggest thing for me is that the Kings don’t have any NBA players whereas the Nets do,” responds Kenan Thompson.READ MORE: US Surgeon General: 'The Next Few Weeks Will Be Tough' As Omicron Surge Continues

-The panel goes on to mock the Kings, showing a statistics card in which the Kings only stats are their amount of Asthma attacks.READ MORE: Homicide In Stockton Park District Saturday Night
+The panel goes on to mock the Kings, showing a statistics card in which the Kings only stats are their amount of Asthma attacks.READ MORE: Shooting In N. Highlands Sends 1 Person To Hospital; Suspect At Large

 SNL even goes as far as to photoshop a child guarding a Nets player, poking fun at just how unqualified the players were that night.

-While the truth is that many players were out due to COVID for the game, it’s still refreshing to see the Kings getting some national attention, albeit mockingly.MORE NEWS: Two Shot Inside Car In Stockton
+While the truth is that many players were out due to COVID for the game, it’s still refreshing to see the Kings getting some national attention, albeit mockingly.MORE NEWS: Car Caravan & Parade Honors MLK Monday In Sacramento

 The full SNL skit can be seen on YouTube, here.